veasey/block-n-scroll/LOG.md

 Made primary skills, secondary skills, regional rules and race rules a hasMany join.
 Fixed existing team seeds.
 Mended some duff gen in the positional seeds and skills.

+---
+19 06 2025
+Continue putting in positional data.